Fall home maintenance checklist

-As the leaves change and the days get shorter, take the time this autumn to prepare your home for winter.
+As the leaves change and the days get shorter, take the time this autumn to get your home ready for winter.
 A few easy steps might help prevent some surprise repairs during an inconvenient time of year.

 Your HVAC is central to keeping your home warm during the winter.
 Face the challenges of winter with these simple furnace tips.